lumip/CompactCryptoGroupAlgebra/README.md

 In addition, we currently provide group instantiations based on the multiplicative group of a finite field as well as the NIST-P256 elliptic curve.

-Performing a Diffie-Helman Key Exchange on the multiplicative group characterized by prime 11 (where 7 is a generator) might look like
+Performing a Diffie-Helman Key Exchange on a multiplicative group looks like

 ```c#
 using CompactEC;